Available with Standard or Advanced license.

-- On the Parcel Details dialog box, click the Template button under the Properties tab and choose the Plan_Map9000 template on the Select Feature Template dialog box.
+- Click the Template button under the Properties tab and choose the Plan_Map9000 template on the Select Feature Template dialog box.
 Click OK.

 - Type 97 for the parcel Name field.

-- Click the Lines tab on the Parcel Details window to begin entering the parcel traverse.
+- Click the Lines tab to begin entering the parcel traverse.

 - On the Lines grid, click the Template field and choose the Frontage template for the first line in the parcel traverse.